LoopKit/loopdocs/docs/browser/automatic.md

 ??? question "Do you want to know more?
 (Click to open/close)"
     **Annual Renewal**

-    This happens once a year after *Apple* automatically expires your `Distribution` Certificate.
+    Once a year, *Apple* automatically expires your `Distribution` Certificate.

     * When the *Apple* `Distribution` certificate expires, the saved credentials in your `Match-Secrets` private repository are invalid and need to be removed (<code>nuke</code>)
     * You need a new `Distribution` Certificate at *Apple*